Best Black Friday Fitness Equipment Deals See Deals

 Limit:

-GOLO suggests that you don’t need to feel deprived, so they offer a list of foods to enjoy occasionally.
+GOLO suggests that you don’t need to feel deprived, so they offer a list of foods to enjoy on occasion.
 These foods, while mostly off-limits, may be included in moderation:

 • Condiments like ketchup and mayo